 thereof free accounts

-With our strong and specialized brands, constantly growing portfolio of cloud applications, and already established business relationships with millions of home users, the Consumer Applications segment is well positioned to exploit the emerging opportunities in the cloud computing market for home users, as well as in the advertising-oriented big data business.
+With its strong and specialized brands, constantly growing portfolio of cloud applications, and already established business relationships with millions of home users, our Consumer Applications segment is well positioned to exploit emerging opportunities in the cloud computing market for home users, as well as in the advertising-oriented big data business.

-In the fiscal year 2021, we will once again focus on raising the number of fee-based customer relationships and further expanding our data-driven business models.
+In the fiscal year 2022, we will once again focus on raising the number of customer relationships and expanding data-driven business models.